New Lifts for Whistler Blackcomb in 2018

-The PEAK 2 PEAK stops running overnight and the time of the last ride vary during the season.
+The PEAK 2 PEAK Gondola stops running overnight, and the times of the last ride vary during the season.
 As a general rule, uploading after 3 PM isn’t recommended as it means you will be hustling to catch the last ride of the day – or could miss out on the gondola ride altogether.

 Insider Tip: Go up early, plan to stay the day.
 Why rush?

 What exactly is there to see up there?

 All the majesty.
 At higher elevations the landscape completely changes and this sightseeing trip is a fantastic way to experience the pure and rugged beauty of the Canadian Coast Mountains.

 The experience changes with the season.
 In spring, the alpine hiking trails are still covered with snow, but Whistler Blackcomb digs out the road up to the Peak Chair for hiking, meaning you can walk between walls of snow from last winter.
 The snow walls are only available for as long as they last, so this is a unique, once a year experience and well worth a trip in late May or early June.